UVADS/DS-3001/05_ML_Concepts_II_Data_Prep/ML_Bootcamp_Lab.md

 Goal: Build two data prep pipelines using different datasets to get practice with data preparation and question building.

-Step one: Review these two datasets and brainstorm problems that could be addressed with this dataset.
-Identify
+Step one: Review these two datasets and brainstorm problems that could be addressed with the dataset.
+Identify a question for each dataset.

 [College Completion](https://data.world/databeats/college-completion/workspace/file?filename=cc_institution_details.csv)